wemake-services/wemake-django-template/{{cookiecutter.project_name}}/docs/_pages/development-process.rst

 When cloning a project for the first time it may need to configure it properly, see :ref:`configuration` section for more information.

+**Note**, that you only need to run these commands once per project.

 Local database
 ~~~~~~~~~~~~~~